 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Lombard Rate Definition

-The term Lombard rate has been used globally by people in various sectors to refer to the interest rate used by the central bank know as Bundesbank.
-Following the introduction of the Euro currency, the ECB has been applying the term “marginal lending rate” to mean the same thing.
+The term Lombard rate has been used globally by people in various sectors to refer to the interest rate used by the central bank - Bundesbank.
 Moreover, the term Lombard credit refers to the credit given to other banks by the Bundesbank against the pledges presented.
 These pledges are mostly life insurance policies or securities.
 In this type of transaction, the security item must be readily marketable to guarantee the security interest.
+Following the introduction of the Euro currency, the ECB has used the term marginal lending rate to mean the same thing.

 A Little More on What is Lombard Rate